martinjacobs/corp-real-estate/corp-real-estate/content/what-s-it-like-doing-business-in-costa-rica.md

 date = 2020-06-23T04:00:00Z
-description = "What is it like doing business in Costa Rica?" image = "/images/adobestock_san-jose-city.jpeg" title = "What's it like doing business in Costa Rica?" type = "post"
+description = "What is it like doing business in Costa Rica?" image = "/images/adobestock_san-jose-city.jpeg" title = "What is it like doing business in Costa Rica?" type = "post"

 +++